 If you’re trying to digitalize your business or to build a digital business, it might be easy to get lost in the plethora of platforms and available channels.

-How do you make order to that?
+How do you make an order for that?

-A business distribution (being able to match customers with your product) is a vital asset.
+Business distribution (being able to match customers with your product) is a vital asset.
 Without distribution the business will always be fragile.

 But how do you build a strong distribution strategy?